 Wrong Side of the Pond started off as a simple blog: I wrote about soccer, people would read it.
 Nothing more, nothing less.
-But as time has worn on, it’s expanded beyond a home for me my written works, morphing into an outlet for all my creations.
+But as time has worn on, it’s expanded beyond a home for my written works by accommodating my other creations.
 Chief among those: the many visuals I’ve made to help augment the words — written and spoken — on this site and elsewhere.
-Below you’ll find what will serve as an ever-growing collection of some of my personal favorites.
+Below you’ll find what will serve as an ever-growing collection of some of my personal favorites

-When the NPSL’s Cincinnati Saints opted to move North to Dayton, I was given the tremendous opportunity to rebrand the club.
+Upon moving the Cincinnati Saints to Dayton, I was given the opportunity to create the branding for a revived Dayton Dynamo.

 We once again hosted another World Cup Watch Party on Cincinnati’s Fountain Square.

 The fifth Cincinnati Saints match poster of 2015 was for the match against the Erie Admirals… who the Saints were able to sink by a score of 2-0.

 The inspiration for the fourth Cincinnati Saints matchday poster in 2015 was arguably the club’s biggest fan, and Tom’s menacing glare welcomed Detroit City to “the C”.